 5. Do you offer a Truth-in-Pricing Guarantee?

-Have you ever hired a contractor who quoted you one price, only to charge you a higher price once it was all over?
+Have you ever hired a contractor who quoted one price, then charged a higher price when it was all over?
 Nothing is more frustrating, but what can you do once the service has already been performed?
-Unfortunately, even though it’s often due to a miscalculation on the part of the contractor, it happens all the time with solar installation services.
+Unfortunately, even though it’s often due to a miscalculation on the part of the contractor, it happens all the time.